pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 ```

 ### Nested states event handlers
 When an event is received, the state machine searches the current state definition.
 If it's a nested state, the state machine will evaluate each parent state, from the higher ones in the hierarchy to the lowest ones before evaluating the current state.
-That way, if a parent state event handler handles an event and returns a new state, the child's event handlers will not be evaluated.
+If a parent state event handler handles an event and returns a new state, the child's event handlers will not be evaluated.

 ### Nested state side effects
 Parent's side effects can be triggered when the state machine enters, move or exit from one of its child's state.
-The table below describes how side effects are triggered for parent and child states.
+The table below describes how side effects are triggered for the parent and child states.

 > 🚨 A state is considered a child as long as it's below the parent state in the state hierarchy.